FDSc Nursing Associate (with NMC Registration)

 Simulation is an important aspect of our nursing and healthcare programmes.
 You will regularly spend time in the simulation labs, taking part in realistic scenarios to practise a broad spectrum of technical skills in a safe and supportive environment

-We also offer a free campus-link bus service, so you can also access everything our High Wycombe Campus has to offer.
+We also offer a free campus-link bus service, so as well as utilising the facilities at Uxbridge, you will also be able to use everything our High Wycombe Campus has to offer too.

 What will I study?

-The curriculum for this course has been designed to embrace the philosophy of the FDSc Nursing Associate of transforming lives and creating a community of practice with students at the heart of the learning and teaching.
+The curriculum for this course has been designed to embrace the philosophy of the Nursing Associate to transform lives and create a community of practice with students at the heart of the learning and teaching.

-Each session is closely linked to the development of knowledge as outlined within the ‘All England Nursing Associate Practice Assessment Document’.
+Each session is closely linked to the development of knowledge as outlined within the England Nursing Associate Practice Assessment Document.
+As well as this, our students are able to experience and develop core skills through clinical placement opportunities.

 How will I be taught and assessed?